 7. Gravity (2013)

 This space sci-fi epic stars George Clooney and Sandra Bullock as astronauts on a Russian Soyuz ship.
 This film revived and reinvented the genre whereby crew are stranded in space – a theme akin to that of Ridley Scott’s ‘Alien’.
 Released in 2013, Gravity won a mammoth six Academy Awards in Best Original Music Score, Best Sound Mixing,, Best Cinematography, Best Director, Best Visual Effects and Best Sound Editing.
 These visuals and so on were spectacular and a cut above most movies.
-It was this movie which bucked the trend for modern space-age dramas, which include Interstellar, The Martian, Ad Astra etc.
+It was this movie which bucked the trend for modern space-age dramas of the decade like Interstellar (2014), The Martian (2015), Ad Astra (2019) etc.

 Gravity is the story of Ryan Stone (Sandra Bullock) who is an engineer aboard the Russian Soyuz capsule – with Earth in eyeshot – and astronaut Matt Kowalski (George Clooney).
 A disaster leaves high-speed space debris smash into their ship, leaving many dead with Stone and Kowalski the remaining survivors.
 They are stranded, floating in space and end up locating a Chinese ship where there is no correspondence.
 They aim to use the ship to return to Earth.
 The character of Kowalski is portrayed as calm and rational as he calms Stone down when he reels her in after she is catapulted from the ship via debris.
 A struggling Stone fights her demons when tragedy strikes and must head home with courage and determination which almost escape her.

 This movie was a ground-breaking blockbuster and characterised the realistic adventures of a person in space.
 The stunning production and directing amplify the story of the inexperienced individual transforming and morphing into a strong-willed and experienced.
 Director Alfonso Cuaron utilised numerous shots and angles to reflect the point of view of Stone as she is discovering things.
-This creates suspense which is what makes this film so enjoyable as well as intellectually engaging.
+This creates suspense which is what makes the film so enjoyable as well as intellectually engaging, despite a few scientific inaccuracies.
 The final scenes depict the gradual adjustments to the Earth’s surface and gravity in vivid expression, mimicking the first steps of a toddler.
 The main character is reborn as a new and experienced person.

 8. Logan (2017)